 This area is well-known for its numerous venomous snakes.
 Hence when you decide to camp, plan to have camp fire on throughout the night.
 Preferably two camp fires one in the front and one at the back of the tent.
 This will keep the land/sand warm and snakes avoid sneaking through the warm land.
 But again, camp at your own risk.

 When you wake up early in the morning, you will realize that the falls gets much more beautiful when the early run rays falls on it.
 You will be mesmerized with the beauty of the falls, as the cold water runs down, splashing the tiny water droplets all over you!

 You can enjoy getting into water as the water forms a pool at the base.
 The pool is not too deep, but deep enough to get into and play with the water.
 To add to this, the water current is very low which helps the play in the water much more enjoyable.
 However, be aware that the rocks in this area are very sharp and it is true at the pool too.
 Be careful enough not to get any cuts!

 Being a not so well known waterfalls, you will hardly find any people around the waterfalls.
-Very few groups come here for treks, and camping here is very rare.
+Very few groups come here for treks, and camping here is extremely rare.
 So if you decide to camp at the base, you are all by yourself, in the middle of stunning nature!

 If you are a bird lover, you can spot quite a lot of birds in this area.
-It is mesmerizing to sit on a rock and hear the various birds chirping during early in the morning!
+It is so awesome to sit on a rock and hear the various birds chirping during early in the morning!
 Well, I am sure just the imagining that would make you pack your bag and rush to the spot.
 Yes, please do.
 It is definitely worth it 🙂

 Where to stay?